4 Common Mistakes Mortgage Borrowers Make

 It’s tempting to stick your head in the sand when it comes to your credit score, but unfortunately, that won’t help anyone.

-Maintaining a healthy credit score is one of the best ways to get a great deal on your home loan.
+For all potential mortgage borrowers out there, maintaining a healthy credit score is one of the best ways to get a great deal on your home loan.
 The better your credit score is, the more likely you are to get a good interest rate on your mortgage.

 Check your reports frequently: you might have forgotten about a small, but growing debt that will badly affect your credit score.
 If your credit score isn’t looking great, take a look at what debts you can pay off to improve it.
 Ultimately, this will save you money in the future.